raunaksaigal/backpropagation_from_scratch/.ipynb_checkpoints/README-checkpoint.md

 ## How to download

 To download and install the follow the steps below.
-You may create a virtual environment prior to creation.
+You may create a virtual environment prior to module installation.

 ```